Bit Efficient Toeplitz Covariance Estimation: Introduction

 \subsection{Our Contributions}

-Distinguishing our study from existing research, we focus specifically on quantized Toeplitz covariance estimation.
-The primary contribution of this work is the proposal of a novel estimator that facilitates trade-offs among VSC, ESC and resolution.
-Furthermore, we establish non-asymptotic bounds for the proposed estimator, providing theoretical guarantees for its performance.
-This work not only extends the existing literature on (quantized) covariance estimation but also introduces new insights into the interplay between sample complexity and quantization resolution.
+In this paper, we address the problem of quantized Toeplitz covariance estimation under partial observation, which has not been systematically addressed in the literature.
+The key contribution is a novel estimator that explicitly exploits the Toeplitz structure under quantization and partial observation, enabling trade-offs among ESC, VSC, and resolution.
+We further establish non-asymptotic performance bounds, thereby providing rigorous theoretical guarantees and revealing new insights into the interplay between sample complexity (i.e., VSC and ESC) and quantization resolution.